Graduate jobs in Hospitality

 Opportunities in hospitality for graduates with 2.2s

-Concerned about your job hunting prospects if you get a 2.2 when you graduate?
 Many hospitality, leisure and travel employers are open to applications from candidates who don’t have a 2.1.
 Having the right personality, attitude and experience is often more important than top academic results.
 Our advice on hospitality and travel employers who recruit students with 2.2s will help your research.

-Career options for keen travellers
+A popular career choice for keen travellers

 How to get a job in hospitality, leisure and travel